-Opening a company bank account for your LLC is an important step of forming an LLC.
-Adopting a banking resolution (sometimes called a corporate resolution) is a key step in the process of accomplishing this.
+Opening a company bank account for your LLC is an important step of starting a business.
+Adopting a banking resolution document (sometimes called a corporate resolution) is a key step in the process of accomplishing this.

 What is a Banking Resolution?

 A banking resolution is a document that is used to formally authorize the opening of a company bank account.
 The banking resolution is drafted and adopted by the members of the LLC to define the roles, obligations, and privileges of each member with respect to banking activities for the company.
 The document is used to prove this authority to financial institutions.

 What Entities Need a Banking Resolution?

 While banking resolutions are required for corporations (both for-profit and nonprofit), these resolutions are not a legal requirement for LLCs.
 However, there may be specific language in the Operating Agreement that makes an official resolution necessary.
 The Operating Agreement lays out all the rules for governing the LLC, so depending on the procedures stipulated, a banking resolution may be needed in order to open a bank account on behalf of the company.

 Why is a Banking Resolution Necessary?

 A banking resolution can be helpful when an LLC member is required to establish their authority to open a bank account on behalf of the LLC.
 This document is also helpful if a member needs to later prove their authority to sign a loan on behalf of the LLC or make other purchasing decisions.